Skip to content

 Your cart is empty

-The short answer: In most morning routines, you apply vitamin C before Centella if your vitamin C is an acidic L-ascorbic acid serum.
-If you use stable derivatives like 3-O-ethyl ascorbic acid, follow the simple rule of texture before richness.
-Centella soothes, vitamin C protects against oxidative stress and boosts glow.
-Here you’ll find the safe order for every product type and skin type.
+The short answer: in most morning routines, you apply Vitamin C before Centella if your Vitamin C is an acidic L-ascorbic acid serum.
+If you use stable derivatives like 3-O-ethyl ascorbic acid, the simple rule is texture before richness.
+Centella soothes, Vitamin C protects against oxidative stress and boosts glow.
+Here is the safe order for every product type and skin type.

 The clear order in 30 seconds